Cost of Living in Prague 2026: Realistic Monthly Budgets

 Is Prague public transport expensive?

-How much are utilities and internet?
+How much are utilities and internet in Prague?

 Is it better to rent or buy in Prague right now?